 ATVOD Chief Executive, Pete Johnson, said:

-clarity over where the new protections for consumers do and do not apply.
+demand services greater clarity over where the new protections for consumers do and do not apply.
 Given the clear similarities between The Sun and the other newspaper and magazine websites under appeal, we have moved quickly to confirm that the

 The operator of the site, online video pioneer Chris Gosling, says that the Government Video On Demand Regulator ATVOD is too difficult to work with for him to wish to continue.